How Many Milliliters in a Gallon? A full breakdown to Volume Conversions

 Q1: Why are there different sizes for gallons?

 A1: The difference in gallon sizes stems from historical reasons.
-The US and UK gallon definitions developed independently, leading to slight variations in their sizes.
+Day to day, the US and UK gallon definitions developed independently, leading to slight variations in their sizes.
 This is a common occurrence with many traditional units of measurement that did not undergo a unified standardization process.

 Q2: How can I easily remember the conversion factor?